 As your child grows and matures, their worlds expand beyond the bedroom to other parts of the house.
 Feeding, for example, will take place in the kitchen or dining room.
 Movement and play will extend to the living room and backyard.
 At this stage, the bedroom will transition into a place that’s primarily for dressing, changing, and sleeping.
 Children can still enjoy their bedroom as a respite for reading, exploration, and play, but will soon discover that it is a part of the house, just as they are part of their family.

-Read next: Montessori-inspired decor, room by room >
+Read next: Montessori spaces, room by room >

 Want to learn more about Montessori parenting?
 Sign up for a FREE eBook and get a special welcome offer!